 Step 2: Mix appropriate quantities.

 You must wear the mask for this stage.
 To mix a smaller amount, you want to mix equal percentages of each container.
 We mixed ¼ of the gel and ¼ of the powder together until it formed a thick paste.
 This was more than enough to cover two doors and then some.
-I’d recommend staring with less, probably a 1/16th of each would have been perfect for the 6′ x 2.5′ door we stripped.
+I’d recommend starting with less, probably a 1/16th of each would have been perfect for the 6′ x 2.5′ door we stripped.
 Also, you must use all of the product in one shot as it can’t be saved for another day.

 Step 3: Preparing the work area.